Legalica Security Infrastructure & Compliance

 8. INFRASTRUCTURE PROVIDER INCIDENT RESPONSE

-8.1 Joint Detection and Escalation: In the event of a security incident originating on Google Cloud infrastructure or LLM provider networks, Legalica relies on notifications provided by Google Cloud's DPO.
+8.1 Joint Detection and Escalation: In the event of a security incident originating on Google Cloud infrastructure or LLM provider networks, Legalica relies on notifications provided by the relevant provider.

-8.2 Notification Timelines: If Google Cloud notifies Legalica of a data incident affecting customer data, Legalica will notify affected customers within 36 hours.
+8.2 Notification Timelines: If an infrastructure provider notifies Legalica of a data incident affecting customer data, Legalica will notify affected customers without undue delay, targeting 36 hours from provider notification.

 9. BUSINESS CONTINUITY AND DISASTER RECOVERY

-9.1 Backup Systems: Cloud Firestore relies on Google Cloud's native regional redundancy within europe-west3 (Frankfurt).
+9.1 Backup Systems: Cloud Firestore relies on Google Cloud's native multi-zone redundancy within europe-west3 (Frankfurt).
 On-demand snapshots can be initiated manually via the Firebase Console.
-Automated daily cross-region backup replication to europe-west2 (London) is planned but not yet implemented.
-Enterprise customers may request on-demand data exports for independent backup purposes.
+Automated scheduled backup replication to a second region is planned but not yet implemented.
+We recommend that users regularly export important data through the Platform's export functions; Enterprise customers may request on-demand data exports for independent backup purposes.

 9.2 Recovery Metrics: